mthl/guix-artwork/website/drafts/home.md

 Consider
 [contributing](https://guix.gnu.org/manual/devel/en/html_node/Contributing.html).

-With a new release coming up and its ten-year birthday, we’re happy to celebrate with a new tool extending the reach of declarative and reproducible deployment!
+With a new release and ten-year anniversary coming up, we’re happy to celebrate with a new tool extending the reach of declarative and reproducible deployment!